 - Our first Phase II clinical study, which was an in-clinic, single dose, multi-center trial designed to evaluate the safety of and response to ALISTA in postmenopausal subjects with female sexual arousal disorder, was completed in 2001.
 The study demonstrated a significant increase in ALISTA-treated women versus placebo and baseline in sexual response associated with visual sexual stimulation.
-ALISTA was associated with a rapid and sustained improvement in sexual response. - An expanded Phase II study, designed to evaluate the efficacy and safety of ALISTA when used by postmenopausal women with female sexual arousal disorder at home with their partner, was completed in the first quarter of 2003.
-The study demonstrated a statistically significant improvement in satisfactory sexual arousal and/or orgasm in postmenopausal women who were treated with the 400 mcg dose of ALISTA. - A second at home study to assess the efficacy and safety of ALISTA when used by pre-menopausal women with female sexual arousal disorder began at the end of the first quarter of 2003. - TA-1790 A fast-acting, highly selective, potent phosphodiesterase type 5 (PDE5) inhibitor for the oral and local treatments of male and female sexual dysfunction. - We filed an Investigational New Drug application with the United States Food & Drug Administration in December 2001 to initiate a clinical study to evaluate the safety of and erectile response to oral TA-1790 in men with erectile dysfunction.
-This single-dose trial began in the first quarter of 2002.
+ALISTA was associated with a rapid and sustained improvement in sexual response. - An expanded Phase II study, designed to evaluate the efficacy and safety of ALISTA when used by postmenopausal women with female sexual arousal disorder at-home with their partner, was completed in the first quarter of 2003.
+The study demonstrated a statistically significant improvement in satisfactory sexual arousal or orgasm in postmenopausal women who were treated with the 400 mcg dose of ALISTA.
+On October 18, 2003, this data was podium presented at the International Society for the Study of Women's Sexual Health (ISSWSH) meeting in Amsterdam. - A second at-home Phase II study to assess the efficacy and safety of ALISTA when used by pre-menopausal women with female sexual arousal disorder began at the end of the first quarter of 2003.
+The results of this study are currently expected in the first quarter of 2004. - The Company recently announced that it will pursue Phase III clinical development of ALISTA and is currently designing a clinical development program that will meet the Phase III requirements set out by the United States Food and Drug Administration. - TA-1790 A fast-acting, highly selective, potent phosphodiesterase type 5 (PDE5) inhibitor for the oral and local treatments of male and female sexual dysfunction. - We filed an Investigational New Drug application with the United States Food & Drug Administration in December 2001 to initiate a clinical study to evaluate the safety of and erectile response to oral TA-1790 in men with erectile dysfunction.
+This in-clinic single-dose trial began in the first quarter of 2002.
 Subjects with mild-to-moderate erectile dysfunction were treated with placebo, TA-1790, and Viagra® prior to visual sexual stimulation, and their penile rigidity response was measured over a two-hour period.
-Dosing was completed during the third quarter 2002 and demonstrated that TA-1790 caused a rapid increase in penile rigidity that was statistically significantly greater than placebo.
+Dosing was completed during the third quarter 2002.
+The trial results demonstrated that TA-1790 caused a rapid increase in penile rigidity that was statistically significantly greater than placebo.
 TA-1790 was safe and well tolerated in this trial.
 Thus, clinical data from this study demonstrated that TA-1790 is capable of restoring penile function in men with erectile dysfunction. - A single and multiple dose pharmacokinetic study with oral TA-1790 was completed in the first quarter of 2003 and results demonstrated that TA-1790 was rapidly absorbed after ingestion.
-The rapid absorption supports the efficacy data generated in the in clinic trial as described above. - In the beginning of July 2003, we began enrolling patients in an at home, double blind clinical trial to evaluate the safety and efficacy of oral TA-1790. - At the end of 2001, we began pre-clinical development work on a transurethral formulation of TA-1790, alone and in combination with alprostadil, for the treatment of erectile dysfunction.
-Our goal for the local administration of TA-1790 is to provide an effective therapy for patients who do not have success with, or cannot use oral treatments. - VI-0134/VI-0162 On demand, oral treatments for PE. - During the fourth quarter of 2002, we initiated a clinical trial to evaluate the safety and efficacy of VI-0162, a proprietary, oral, on-demand
+The rapid absorption supports the efficacy data generated in the in-clinic trial as described above. - In July 2003, we began enrolling patients in an at-home, prospective, randomized, double-blind clinical trial to evaluate the safety and efficacy of oral TA-1790 in men with erectile dysfunction.
+The results of this trial are currently expected in the first quarter of 2004.